dhruvmistry2000/dhruvmistry2000/ReadMe.md

 # 👋 Hi there!
 I'm Dhruv Mistry

+I'm a Computer Science student and systems enthusiast with a passion for building from the ground up.
+My current focus is on developing a Docker implementation from scratch, which has deepened my understanding of container technologies and Linux internals.
+I enjoy working with cloud-native technologies, system customization, and automation tools.
+I'm also interested in exploring more about distributed systems and cloud architecture patterns.

 ## 🚀 About Me
 - 🐳 Currently building a Docker implementation from scratch in my [mydocker](https://github.com/dhruvmistry2000/mydocker) project
 - ☸️ Passionate about Kubernetes and cloud-native technologies